EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/batch_configuration/README.md

 card.logout()
 ```

-## upload_snmp_configuration(path: str) -> None
+## upload_snmp_configuration(path: str) -> bool

 |    Name    |  Type  | Required | Default Value           | Description                               |
 |:----------:|:------:|----------|-------------------------|-------------------------------------------|
 | ```path``` | String | No       | ```"snmp_config.ini"``` | The qualified name of the file to upload. |

 Uploads the specified SNMP configuration file.
-If the specified (or default) configuration file does not exist, this function will return ```-1```.
-Otherwise, ```0``` will be returned.
+If the specified (or default) configuration file does not exist, this function will return ```False```.
+Otherwise, ```True``` will be returned.
 Please note that the cards may not accept configuration files that do not use the ```.ini``` file extension.
 Also, after configuration files are uploaded, the card will become unresponsive for ~10 seconds.
 Therefore, if further configuration is needed after uploading a file, you should pause your program before continuing.
 Example:

 ```python